 After my Habilitation I was looking for a new and exciting topic.
 One day a company asked me if we could collaborate to selectively synthesize molecules to influence and possibly inactivate the protein Ras.
 The topic was new and hot at the time.
 A few years earlier, Ras had been discovered as the first human oncogene.
 A discovery that was groundbreaking for cancer research because it has fundamentally transformed the understanding of the causes of carcinogenesis.
 And then something happened that inspires me to this day: When I come across a new topic that interests me, I delve into it with almost childlike curiosity and read until I learn everything I want to know about it.
 Then there are moments when I think: Wow!
 Just look at what all there is to be discovered.
 But in this case it was even more.
 It struck me like a thunderbolt – no one in chemistry was studying this topic and in this field.
 So I came across Alfred Wittinghofer, who is one of the pioneers of Ras research and was already working here at the Institute.
 And I had the idea to collaborate with him.
 The only problem was that such an idea was very unusual if you weren’t working in the research field yourself.

 How did you solve this problem?

 I just thought, go ask him.
 Go ahead and dare to do it!
 And he agreed.
 When the first success came I thought I could fly.
-Big time!.
+Big time!
 Suddenly a vast new field opened up for me to explore and conquer.
-Later on of the most exciting discoveries in which we could participate so far evolved from this: the deciphering of the regulation of the dynamic Ras cycle, originally proposed by Philippe Bastiaens and then unravelled in close collaboration unravelled with him and Alfred Wittinghofer, which represented the culmination of a 20-year research program on Ras proteins.
+Later on one of the most exciting discoveries in which we could participate so far evolved from this: the deciphering of the regulation of the dynamic Ras cycle, originally proposed by Philippe Bastiaens and then unravelled in close collaboration with him and Alfred Wittinghofer, which represented the culmination of a 20-year research program on Ras proteins.